 Illegal Discharge of a Firearm Attorney | Pro-Gun Defense

-At O’Malley and Sawyer, we value citizen’s rights to bear arms and will aggressively fight for those freedoms.
+At Sawyer Legal Group, we value citizen’s rights to bear arms and will aggressively fight for those freedoms.
 Many people charged with Illegal Discharge of a Firearm mistakenly fired a gun, but now face severe criminal charges.
 This is where strong, experienced criminal defense is vital.
-We have over 40 years combined experience working with district attorneys in Colorado and have a vast knowledge of the system.
+We have decades of combined experience working with district attorneys in Colorado and have a vast knowledge of the system.
 If you’ve been accused of a gun crime, don’t talk with police or give investigators statements of any kind.
-Instead, contact Denver’s best defense lawyers to manage your unique situation.
+Instead, contact Denver’s top defense lawyers to manage your unique situation.

 If you or someone you know is facing Illegal Discharge of a Firearm, be smart.
-Contact the skilled criminal defense attorneys at O’Malley and Sawyer at 303-731-0719.
+Contact the skilled criminal defense attorneys at Sawyer Legal Group at 303-731-0719.
 Together, we can protect your future.

 Photo Credit: pexels – Invandrei Pretorius